Cayuse people: Lifestyle

 The Cayuse Indians were located in the Columbia Basin and were nomadic, sometimes moving on a daily basis.
 They lived in teepees, which many nomadic tribes used for portability.
 The Cayuse were skilled horsemen, and used horses in hunting.
 They also used them for their trip over the Rocky Mountains each year to hunt a supply of buffalo to bring back for their families.
 The men hunted game and fished salmon.
 The women gathered and picked berries and dug and processed roots.
 The women also processed the animal skins to make materials for shelter and clothing.
 The men considered bravery to be an important quality, with brave warriors being held in high esteem.
 The strongest would be made chief.

 Language

-The Cayuse language is a language isolate.
-Scholars have proposed that it may be related to Molala, making up a Waiilaptuan family ultimately related to the Penutian stock.
-This proposal is unproven.
-The language has been extinct since the 1930s.

-Weyíiletpuu is a dialect of the Nez Perce language as used by the Cayuse people of the Confederated Tribes of the Umatilla Indian Reservation.
-A distinctive dialect of the Cayuse people has not been used since the 1940s and is designated as extinct.
+The Cayuse language is a language isolate and has been extinct since the 1930s.
+Weyíiletpuu was a dialect of the Nez Perce language spoken by the Cayuse inhabitants of the Confederated Tribes of the Umatilla Indian Reservation.
+It has not been used since the 1940s and is designated as extinct.

 Cuisine

-One of the Cayuse's main food source was salmon from the Columbia River.
-Along with trout and lampray, they also hunted elk, deer, as well as small game such as rabbits and fowl.
-Most significantly, women gathered camas roots, bitter roots, basket roots, wild celery, huckleberries and choke cherries, processing them for cooked and dried foods for their survival.
-They also gathered bark, leaves, flowers, and roots for making medicine.
+One of the Cayuse's main food sources was salmon from the Columbia River.
+During winter, many Cayuse have traditionally convened in "winter villages" along rivers to fish for sustenance.
+Along with trout and lamprey, they also hunted elk and deer, as well as small game such as rabbits and fowl.
+They have also gathered wild celery, berries, serviceberries, chokeberries, currants, and camas.
+In some cases, traditional harvesting practices continue to this day.